amaximus/garbage-collection-card/info.md

   - {type: module, url: '/local/garbage-collection-card.js'}
 ```

+### EXamples

-Please find below an example of ui-lovelace.yaml (entity should be the sensor of garbage_collection platform you defined):
+Please find below an example of ui-lovelace.yaml for a sensor with data coming from Garbage-Collection custom integration
+(entity should be the sensor of garbage_collection platform you defined):

 ```
     cards: